mpg-age-bioinformatics/draco_pipelines/README.md

 # draco_pipelines

-This repo containg pipelines running on the draco cluster.
+This repo contains pipelines running on the draco cluster.

-More info on the draco cluster can be on the web page of the [Max Planck Computing & Data Facility (MPCDF)](http://www.mpcdf.mpg.de/services/computing).
+More info on the draco cluster can be found on the web page of the [Max Planck Computing & Data Facility (MPCDF)](http://www.mpcdf.mpg.de/services/computing).

 All users registered on [https://mpg-age-bioinformatics.github.io](https://mpg-age-bioinformatics.github.io) are by defenition also registered at the MPCDF.